AWP 26 POP-UP CONTEST

 Dalan Nelson is a Poet from Utah.
 His undergrad was in Philosophy with an emphasis in ethics and aesthetics.
 He likes to go on long walks and stare forlornly at the river.
 Dalan’s favorite poets are Louise Gluck, Mark Strand, and Jack Gilbert.

 Cade Mullins is a first-year MFA Candidate in Fiction from Southwest Virginia.
-He’s spent my entire life in Appalachia, and is very proud to call this region his home.
+He’s spent his entire life in Appalachia, and is very proud to call this region his home.
 He enjoys writing unsettling stories about the stranger aspects of life and consciousness.
 He’s also an avid reader.
 Some of his favorite books include The Goldfinch by Donna Tartt, Don Quixote, and We Have Always Lived in the Castle by Shirley Jackson.

 HG Gruebmeyer is a writer from the southern Appalachian mountains.
 He frequently collaborates with choreographers and writes text for performance.
 His work can be found in the Southeast Review, Poetry Online, and Epiphany Magazine, among others.